OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

 **Percent of Snow Cover**

-The time series graph representing a basin's change in percent of snow cover is the only graph solely containg data from the current year.
+The time series graph representing a basin's change in percent of snow cover is the only graph solely containing data from the current year.

 ![timeseries-snowcover](overview-images/TSGraph_snowcover.png)